Organizing Data Science Teams (Transcript)

 Hugo: Exactly, and I think that will help a lot of newcomers who, as you say, can find the world of data science incredibly overwhelming, get started.

-Jonathan: Yeah, I saw that there's this discussion people have been having online around those like "This is what a data scientist looks like" infographic that has a hundred thing listed that the person knows, and it's like, no, any one data scientist maybe knows four of those, and that's plenty.
+Jacqueline: Yeah, I saw that there's this discussion people have been having online around those like "This is what a data scientist looks like" infographic that has a hundred thing listed that the person knows, and it's like, no, any one data scientist maybe knows four of those, and that's plenty.

 What isn't data science capable of?